MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-configure-roles-for-cloud-service.md

 - [!INCLUDE [prerequisites-azure-subscription](includes/prerequisites-azure-subscription.md)]

-## Configure an Azure Cloud Services (extended support)
+## Configure an Azure Cloud Services (extended support) project

-You can configure an Azure Cloud Services (extended support) from Solution Explorer in Visual Studio, as shown in the following steps:
+You can configure an Azure Cloud Services (extended support) project from Solution Explorer in Visual Studio, as shown in the following steps:

 1. Create or open an Azure Cloud Services (extended support) project in Visual Studio.